CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/morning-orientation-block/index.md

     2="Check learning objectives for morning orientation block"
 +++

-The morning orientation block is used to gather the community together and nominate a time-keeper and a facilitator (if they weren't already nominated during the week).
+We use the morning orientation block to gather the community together.
+We nominate a time-keeper and a facilitator (if they weren't already nominated during the week).
 The objectives of the morning orientation block are clear:

 ### Steps 👣